VEEOS-Team/VEEOS_Scripting/README.md

 # Development

-If you would like to help contribute this project, clone this repo, create a virutal enviroment using Python 3 and install dependencies.
+1. If you would like to help contribute this project, clone this repo, create a virutal enviroment using Python 3 and install dependencies.

 ```
 pip install -r requirements.txt
 ```

+2. Change PYTHON_PATH in src/server.py to "python3" if Python is installed in your PATH or the Path of your python.exe file

-Run the Python server using the following command
+3. Run the Python server using the following command

 ```
 python3 src/server.py